 The Command Prompt returns that error message for some users who try to set up mobile hotspots in Windows with the command-line utility, as covered in this article.

 That means the hosted network isn’t working, which is often a network adapter configuration or Wi-Fi driver issue.
-These are few resolutions that might fix the “hosted network couldn’t be started” error in Windows 10/8.1/7.
+These are a few resolutions that might fix the “hosted network couldn’t be started” error in Windows 10/8.1/7.

 How to fix hosted network issues in Windows 10